kpatnayakuni/azure-quickstart-terraform-configuration/101-vm-simple-linux/README.md

 ![output](images/simplelinux.png)

 > ### Note:
 > If there is already the specified resource group exists then the script will not continue with the deployment.
-If you want to deploy the resources to the existing resource group, import the resource group to state before the deployment.
+If you want to deploy the resources to the existing resource group, then import the resource group to state before the deployment.

 ### Syntax
 ```